Neil Hunt, Neighbor of Henry Heath, Purchases St. Elmo Island in 1884

 Firemen poured water on a boathouse, about 100 feet from the residence, and it was not damaged.
 A greenhouse, another boathouse and several small outbuildings were untouched.

 At the time of the fire, the villa was reported to have had nine bedrooms, each with its own bathroom, a large living room, dining room, kitchen, and playroom.

 At some time prior to 1964, Allyn M. Wright, president of the Binghamton Container Company, manufacturers of corrugated boxes, purchased St. Elmo island from Mr. Ruderman and constructed a modern A-frame cottage on the site.
 The history after this point wasn’t very well documented in the local press, leaving a long stretch of more than several decades having gone with little to no information.

-In 2016, Mary M. Farley and Patti A. Farley, Gouverneur, sold the property to St. Elmo Island Inc., c/o Vladi Private Islands Ltd., Halifax, Nova Scotia, Canada, for $1,250,000.
-Vladi Private Islands, according to its website, sells and rents islands worldwide including several of the 1000 Islands including Singer Castle on Dark Island, Casa Blanca on Cherry Island and Belle Island.
+In 2016, Mary M. Farley and Patti A. Farley, Gouverneur, sold the property to St. Elmo Island Inc. for $1,250,000.
+Vladi Private Islands, according to its website, sells and rents islands worldwide.
+Several of the listings are in the 1000 Islands, including Singer Castle on Dark Island, Casa Blanca on Cherry Island, and Belle Island.